pacifics/PassDao/README.md

 Public functions are :

-- Buy Tokens, Sell Tokens and Remove buy orders: allows to buy and sell transferable tokens using the application.

 - Buy tokens for a proposal: allows to buy tokens in order to pay a project manager (or contractor if shares) according to an approved proposal.
+Inputs : the index of the proposal and the address of the buyer (default: msg.sender).

+- Withdraw pending amounts: allows receiving tokens or refunding after the closing time of the fundings.

+- Buy Tokens: allows sending a buy order.

+- Remove orders: allow removing buy orders and refunding.
+Input: from an order to another order (default: all orders).

+- Sell Tokens: allows selling tokens from the buy orders.
+Inputs: the amount in token you want to sell, from an order to another order (default: all orders).

 - Transfer tokens and Approve tokens allowance: ERC20 functions.

 #### PASS Committee Room Smart Contract